Shoresh613/rocm-strix-halo/README.md

 Reboot.

-Run this to see if it finds the AMD GPU:
+Run this to see if it finds the AMD GPU module:

 ```bash
 lsmod | grep amdgpu